 --Pierre De Angelo and Anne (ballroom dancers)

---Edward Arnold (guest host)
+--Edward Arnold (actor, appearing as the guest host)

 --Mimi Benzell (singer)